How The Launch if Clickfunnels 2.0 Changes Things

 It may require a bit of a shift in thinking if you’re more familiar with say the pre-5.0.0 versions of WordPress.

-If you’ve used the Gutenberg Editor in Version 5.0.x of WordPress, you’ll have a much better idea of how Clickfunnels pages are built.
+If you’ve used the Gutenberg Editor in Version 5.0.x (or later) of WordPress, you’ll have a much better idea of how Clickfunnels pages are built.

 Back To The Page Editor Main Menu